 Tree Plot A. One volunteer American elm (Ulmus americana) was observed in the plot.
 Herbaceous species included canary grass, blackberry (Rubus sp.), clover (Trifolium sp.), goldenrod (Solidago sp.), and ragweed (Ambrosia sp.).
 Tree Plot B. Two volunteers were noted; cherrybark oak (Quercus pagoda) and forsythia (Forsythia sp.).
 Herbaceous species included canary grass, blackberry, clover, goldenrod, and ragweed.

 Plot 1.
-Morning glory (Ipomoea sp.) and fescue (Festuca sp.) were observed in and immediately adjacent to the vegetation plot.
-In addition, two silky dogwoods, four elderberries (Sambucus canadensis), and one silky willow were noted within five feet of the vegetation plot.
+Canary grass and goldenrod were observed in and immediately adjacent to the vegetation plot.
+In addition, two silky dogwoods, two elderberries (Sambucus canadensis), and one silky willow were noted within five feet of the vegetation plot.

 Plot 2.
-Morning glory, fescue, and clematis (Clematis sp.) were observed in and immediately adjacent to the vegetation plot.
-In addition, seven silky dogwoods were noted within five feet of the vegetation plot.
+Canary grass and blackberry were observed in and immediately adjacent to the vegetation plot.
+In addition, seven silky dogwoods and one green ash were noted within five feet of the vegetation plot.

 Plot 3.
-Canary grass and clover (Trifolium sp.) were observed in and immediately adjacent to the vegetation plot.
+Canary grass, clover (Trifolium sp.) and Japanese honeysuckle (Lonicera japonica) were observed in and immediately adjacent to the vegetation plot.
 In addition, one silky willow and six silky dogwoods were noted within five feet of the vegetation plot.

 Plot 4.
-Canary grass, fescue, morning glory, and goldenrod (Solidago sp.) were observed in and immediately adjacent to the plot.
+Canary grass, clover, vetch (Vicia sp.), and goldenrod (Solidago sp.) were observed in and immediately adjacent to the plot.
 In addition, six silky dogwoods and three silky willows were noted within five feet of the vegetation plot.